September 22, 2024

 December 05, 2023

-SonarLint for Eclipse v9.1
+SonarQube for IDE: Eclipse v9.1

 Connected mode for Eclipse delivers shared code quality expectations, deeper issue analysis, smart notifications, and additional language analysis opportunities.
-Learn more here
+Learn more here.

 Also: